 Common treatments to ease symptoms include over the counter medications including oral antihistamines, decongestants, nasal spray or eye drops.
 In severe cases, you may need a doctor to diagnose allergies and get a prescription to relieve your symptoms.
 Another form of treatment is immunotherapy, where injections gradually expose you to an allergen (ex: pollen) over time.
 Instead of blocking the symptoms, your body learns how to tolerate the allergen!

-ClearChoiceMD Urgent Care centers are equipped to treat all urgent non-life-threatening medical needs including allergies, asthma, and any other urgent medical needs that may arise during the spring season.
+ClearChoiceMD Urgent Care centers are equipped to treat all urgent non-life-threatening medical needs including allergies, asthma, and any other urgent medical needs that may arise during the season.
 Click here to find the nearest ClearChoiceMD Urgent Care near you!